Making MetaData Count

 Publications

-Amelia Jiménez-Sánchez, Natalia-Rozalia Avlona, Dovile Juodelyte, Théo Sourget, Caroline Vang-Larsen, Hubert Dariusz Zając, Veronika Cheplygina
+Amelia Jiménez-Sánchez, Natalia-Rozalia Avlona, Dovile Juodelyte, Théo Sourget, Caroline Vang-Larsen, Hubert Dariusz Zając, Anna Rogers, Veronika Cheplygina

 Augmenting Chest X-ray Datasets with Non-Expert Annotations